Edd Mann Developer

 MySQL

-To install MySQL I have decided to skip all the hard work of compiling my own build and again let Homebrew do all the hard work.
-Run the following commands to successfully setup your own personal MySQL installation.
-Remember to follow the instructions Homebrew provides you, I personally also recommend you run the optional secure installation script once complete (even if it is just a development setup).
+To install MySQL I have decided to skip all the heavy lifting of compiling my own build and again let Homebrew do all the heavy lifting.
+Run the following commands to successfully set up your own personal MySQL installation.
+Remember to follow the instructions Homebrew provides you.
+I personally also recommend that you run the optional secure installation script once complete (even if it is just a development setup).

 $ brew install mysql